DimoEdgrad/Tools/clean-ip/README.md

 ## 🇬🇧 English — consumed by Nova Panel "Smart (per-ISP)" mode

-Nova Radar (https://github.com/IRNova/NovaRadar) writes its scan results here, **one file per Iranian carrier**.
+Diana Radar (https://github.com/dimoedgard/DianaRadar) writes its scan results here, **one file per Iranian carrier**.
 The panel, when its Smart IP source points at this folder, automatically serves each user the file that matches their operator.